omnect/omnect-device-service/README.md

 #### Configure wait-online reboot timeout

 There is a configurable timeout the device waits for a network connection.
+Further information about used network interfaces and configuration options can be found in [meta-omnect: modify-set-of-interfaces-considered-when-detecting-online-state](https://github.com/omnect/meta-omnect?tab=readme-ov-file#modify-set-of-interfaces-considered-when-detecting-online-state).

 **Direct method: set_wait_online_timeout**